yahoojapan/k2hash/developer.md

 #### Description
 The K2HASH library provides functions as a queue (FIFO / LIFO).
-Queues provided by this function group can be pushed and poped with FIFO / LIFO with a key and values as one pair.
+Queues provided by this function group can be pushed and popped with FIFO / LIFO with a key and values as one pair.
 This class is a derived class of K2HQueue, it will be a class supporting this key and value queue.
 The key name associated with the queue has a specific prefix and is the same as K2HQueue.
 <br />